constantin-ungureanu-github/cdi-fx/Readme.md

-# This is just for testing JavaFX, no copyright cliams.
+# This is just for testing JavaFX, no copyright claims.

 # Usage: